EconomyLens.com

 EU consumption of plant-based alternatives to meat products has grown five-fold since 2011. ©AFP

-Brussels (Belgium) (AFP) – EU countries and lawmakers will wrangle Thursday over whether to give plant-based “sausages” and veggie “burgers” the chop, amid a push to restrict such labels to meat products.
-Many of Europe’s livestock farmers see plant-based foods that mimic meat products as potentially misleading for consumers, and a threat to their already troubled sector.
+Brussels (Belgium) (AFP) – EU wrangling over whether to give plant-based “sausages” and veggie “burgers” the chop and restrict such labels to meat products will grind on into next year after countries and lawmakers failed to reach a deal on Wednesday.
+Many of Europe’s livestock farmers see plant-based foods that mimic meat as potentially misleading for consumers and a threat to their already troubled sector.

 Related